By adding a night

 Because

-image intensifiers have automatic electronic
+image intensifiers have automatic electronic gain

-gain features to maintain a constant light
+features to maintain a constant light output, the

-lamps) may have the affect of decreasing the
+as headlights or street lamps) may have the affect

-unit’s overall light gain.
-This is similar
+of decreasing the unit’s overall light gain.

-to back-illuminated scenes for un-intensified
+This is similar to back-illuminated scenes for un-intensified

-photography, but even more important because
+photography, but even more important because of the

-could result.
-This affect may cause the other
+This affect may cause the other regions in the image

-regions in the image to darken to an unacceptable
+to darken to an unacceptable level.
+If possible,

-of view.
+from the field of view.

 Turn-off All Camera Visible/Audible